| What is Chiropractic? |

 safe.

-back pain, and other symptoms known to respond to such therapy as migraine.
+symptoms such as back pain, and other symptoms known to respond to such therapy

-full professional cooperation between chiropractors and medical practitioners.
+impediment to full professional cooperation between chiropractors and medical

 Back to Top